video-dev/hls.js/MIGRATING.md

 ### TypeScript

 v0.x types are not compatible with v1.x.
-Type definitions are now exported with the build and npm package in `dist/hls.js.d.ts`.
+Type definitions are now exported with the build and npm package in `dist/hls.d.ts` and `dist/hls.d.mts`.
 Please use these type definitions if you are having trouble with [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) `@types/hls.js` and v1.x.